PhyberApex/typescript-lightning-talks/08-dont-use-shorthand-syntax/src/slides.md

 [click] Always use object property syntax for your method signatures.
 It's safer and catches more errors.
 [click] Avoid method shorthand syntax, even though it might look more concise.
 [click] You can enforce this using the ESLint rule @typescript-eslint/method-signature-style.
-[click] Whatever approach you choose, be consistent across your entire codebase.

-[click] Now, let's summarize what we've learned:
-[click] Remember, method shorthand syntax is bivariant, which can lead to unexpected behavior.
-[click] Object property syntax is safer and more predictable.
-[click] It helps catch errors at compile-time rather than runtime.
-[click] By using object property syntax, you'll write more robust and reliable TypeScript code.
 -->

 ---